sedzinfo/snp/README.md

 # Standard Normal Plot

-A function that creates a standard normal plot in R with Z T sten stanine and percent x axis
+A function that creates a standard normal plot in R with Z T sten stanine and percentile x axis

 # Installation Instructions